SantiagoSalazarPavajeau/sre-lab/README.md

   - `terraform apply -auto-approve -var-file=environments/localstack.tfvars`
 - Outputs advertise the VPC, subnet, and IAM details a real EKS control plane would expect.
 Use them to wire additional automation or document lab assumptions.
 - Tear everything down via `start-up/localstack-down.sh -v` when finished.
+- All Kubernetes scripts produce a dedicated kubeconfig at `.kind-kubeconfig` and export it automatically, so Jenkins and local workflows share a consistent API endpoint even when kind runs inside a container.

 ### Jenkins controller (local Docker)